 Halladan woke suddenly in the middle of the night.
 It felt even colder than it had before, but that wasn't why he had woken up.
 It was silent.
 The wind had stopped.

 See, it does stop, he thought and went back to sleep.

 "At least three feet of new snow," Halladan said.
 Now for it, he knew.
 They might not have enough food, and they might not make it back, but to wait wouldn't improve their situation.

 "Well?"
 Orleg said to him softly, then added, after a quick look to see where the other two were, "I'm still worried about our food.
-Even with the wolf meat, we may not have enough to make it back; we're eating double just to stay warm."
+Even with the wolf meat, we still do not have enough to make it back; we're eating double just to stay warm."

 Halladan sighed.
 "Even if we stay longer to forage, it won't improve our situation."

 Orleg met his gaze.
 "I know, but I thought you should know before we set out what our situation is."

 "I appreciate the warning," Halladan replied, then, noticing Hador's worried look at their whispered exchange, he spoke so the other two could also hear, "We break up the camp after breakfast, and make snowshoes."

 The going was as bad as Halladan feared, but awkward as the improvised snowshoes were, at least the Rangers could move without wading through the snow.

 Perhaps it was that he noticed it more after the storm, but the snow-muted silence of the forest stood out even more for Halladan.
 The only things that broke the silence were the soft sounds that even a patrol of Rangers makes, a muttered curse as one of them sank into the snow deeper than expected, the creak of a leather strap or the rustle of a pack being adjusted.

 "At least the clouds are thin enough that we can see the sun," Vëantur said that afternoon.
-"It's the only indication we have that we are heading in the right direction."
+"It's the only way we know we're heading in the right direction."